Hobby (HOU) to Galveston Shuttle

 Most Galveston cruises board between noon and 2 PM and sail at 4 PM.
 The 10 AM or 11 AM shared shuttle from Hobby is the most common pick for a same-day flight in.
 If your flight lands after 11 AM, a private shuttle is the safer call since it leaves on your timeline rather than a fixed schedule.
 Use our DockDoc™ planner for a timeline built around your exact flight.

-What happens if my flight into Hobby is delayed?
+What happens if my flight into Hobby is delayed and I miss my shuttle?

 Does the shuttle drop off at hotels in Galveston?